PatrikFehrenbach/PatrikFehrenbach/README.md

 # Patrik Fehrenbach's GitHub Profile

 Welcome to my GitHub space!
 I'm Patrik Fehrenbach, a passionate advocate for cybersecurity, and an enthusiast in the realm of bug bounty hunting.
-My repositories reflect my dedication to providing resources and tools for both aspiring and seasoned bug bounty hunters.
+My repositories are meant to providing resources and tools for both aspiring and seasoned bug bounty hunters.

 ## Repositories